 2016/2017 = 0.40

 We have analyzed 90 California Board of Registered Nursing approved ADN programs, and after applying our ranking methodology, we have come up with a list of the 10 best ACEN accredited ADN programs in California that boast the highest NCLEX-RN pass rates.

-Check Out The 10 Best Out of 90 California Board of Registered Nursing Approved RN (ADN) Programs for 2020
+Here are the 10 Best California Board of Registered Nursing Approved RN (ADN) Programs in California for 2020

 Los Angeles Harbor College (LAHC) is part of the Los Angeles Community College District.
 The college offers two different nursing programs.
 The first is the standard ADN program in California that is designed for high school graduates, and the second is the LVN to RN program, which assists those who are already licensed as LVNs into furthering their education and nursing credentials.
 LAHC offers advanced placement for members of the military, as well.